romainm/budget/README.md

 - import should filter out already imported transactions
 - record button not visible for some reason by default

+Accounts
+- list accounts on the left pane: name and current balance
+- ability to set today's balance on an account
+- use account label rather than account Id

+Categories
+- Add/Remove category
+- Category Income vs Expense... does it matter?
+- Category groups

+Storage
+- Test tinydb

 ## How to build and execute